rails-id/guides/source/action_cable_overview.md

 )
 ```

-The `WebNotificationsChannel.broadcast_to` call places a message in the current
+`WebNotificationsChannel.broadcast_to` call places a message in the current
 subscription adapter's pubsub queue under a separate broadcasting name for each
 user.
 For a user with an ID of 1, the broadcasting name would be
 `web_notifications:1`.